grum-tez/archetype-docs/docs/tests/debug.md

 ### Octez client

-Rather than relying on an adhoc Archetype interpreter, our debugging process integrates with the official [octez-client](https://tezos.gitlab.io/introduction/howtoget.html) binary.
+Rather than relying on an adhoc Archetype interpreter, the debugging process integrates with the official [octez-client](https://tezos.gitlab.io/introduction/howtoget.html) binary.
 This ensures tracing the execution of the compiled Michelson code, adding an extra layer of *safety* to the process.

 - **Installation**: Follow the guidelines on the official site to install the `octez-client`.

 - **Configuration**: Post-installation, configure the path to the `octez-client` binary within the extension parameters.
-The default path is set to `octez-client`.
+The default path is set to `"octez-client"`.

 ### Octez codec